This procedure sets forth guidelines to assist state-operated campuses of the State

 MWBEs that are available to participate in the procurement.

-are NYS certified MWBEs, both inside and outside of the campuses’ region, that
+there are NYS certified MWBEs, both inside and outside of the campuses' region,

 in the ESD MWBE certification database; or